 So, what is working capital?
 The answer to that question is really quite simple.

-Calculating your company’s working capital requires an appraisal of all of your business’s assets minus its liabilities.
+Calculating your company's working capital requires an appraisal of your business's assets minus its liabilities.
 Liabilities are outstanding debt obligations or other things that small businesses spend money on to keep things running smoothly, such as:

-- Loans and financing
+- Loans and Financing

 - Accounts payable

 - Employee payroll

 - Leases and rentals

 - Legal protections

 After all, liabilities are paid each month or year, the remaining money makes up a company's working capital.
 Business owners often utilize the leftover assets to meet payroll demands, start a big project, hire employees, invest in marketing, expand the business, or buy new supplies and inventory.

 Every manufacturer requires inventory to operate efficiently.
 Business loans for manufacturers help meet inventory requirements.
 Your company may keep several essential items and supplies on hand, such as:

 - Packaging and shipping supplies